 Frozen condensate pipe

-During the low temperatures we are currently seeing nationwide, it is possible that your condensate pipe may have frozen if the pipe runs outside of your property.
+During low temperatures it's possible that your condensate pipe may freeze, if the pipe exits outside of your property.

-The condensate pipe is usually white overflow pipe similar to that you may find on a washing machine or sink waste pipe, it allows your boiler to dispose of condensation to an outside drain via this pipe.
+The condensate pipe is usually a white overflow pipe, similar to one you may find on a washing machine or sink waste pipe.
+It allows your boiler to dispose of condensation to an outside drain via this pipe.
 The pipe will usually be located on the external wall outside from where your boiler is.
 Check out the steps below or download our handy guide.

 1. Check that your condensate pipe has actually frozen

-If your Glow-worm boiler is showing one of the above codes on the boiler’s display screen or If you can hear bubbling and gurgling sounds coming from your boiler this is also another indicator.
+If your Glow-worm boiler is showing one of the above fault codes (F28 or F29) on the boiler’s display screen or in some circumstances you can hear a bubbling and gurgling sound coming from your boiler this could mean your condensate pipe is frozen.

 2. Locate the frozen blockage within the condensate pipe

-Usually your condensate pipe will be frozen on the most exposed external point this will normally be the end of the pipe just below the drain or around the bend where the insulation is at its thinnest.
+Usually your condensate pipe will be frozen on the most exposed external point, this will normally be at the end of the pipe, just below the drain or around the bend where the insulation is at its thinnest.

 3. Thaw your condensate pipe to remove the blockage